bangbangcon/west/content/Speakers.md

 60 years ago, several of the world's foremost computer scientists came together to create the first international programming language standard.
-The language they created, Algol, is remembered for introducing block structure and for raising key questions about what it means to pass a parameter to a function.
-But Algol's creators also wrestled for years with the core question of how to communicate that in one circumstance a computer should do a certain thing, and that in different circumstances it should do something different.
-I will describe the paradigm of conditional program execution that existed before Algol, the alternatives that were considered, the final form that was chosen, and how it shaped our thoughts going forward.
+The language they created, Algol, is remembered for introducing block structure and for sparking controversy over exactly what it means to pass a parameter to a function.
+But Algol's creators also wrestled for years with the core question of how to communicate that in one circumstance a computer should do a certain thing, and in different circumstances it should do something different.
+I will describe the paradigm of conditional program execution that existed before Algol, the alternatives that the language's creators considered, the final form they chose, and how it shaped our thoughts going forward.

 **Eric Fischer** is a software engineer and data artist at Mapbox, and was previously an artist in residence at the Exploratorium and on the Android team at Google.
-His work has been shown at the Museum of Modern Art and published in many print and online publications.
-He has a bachelor's degree in Linguistics from the University of Chicago and lives in Oakland, CA.
+Eric's favorite library catalog classifications include Library of Congress HE, HF, HT, QA, TD, TE, TF, TG, and TK, and Dewey Decimal 352, 388, 711, 782, and 786.